h4ck0lympus/AP-Computer-Science/module2/README.md

 String has a inbuilt method `indexOf` which as its name says, returns the index of the given character in the string.
 Suppose we take a character that is repeated or comes more than once in a string like `t` in `computational` **indexOf will retunrn the index of very first char.**

+We can also give a string as an argument, it will return the index of first charater of the string it found within the main string.

+If string or character is not present in string for example "hello" is main string and "wor" is not present in it, so it will return **-1**.
+Same applies if we pass a character that is not in the main string.

 #### substring method

 Substring method slices the string just as we do in python.